paralogismos/qris/README.md

 ## Using the Tool
 Open a terminal window.

-You can type `qris` , `qris -h`, or `qris -help` to see the following help menu:
+You can type `qris -h`, or `qris -help` to see the following help menu:

 ```
-$ ./qris.exe -help
+$ qris -help
 Usage of qris:
   -b string
         Path to a directory containing files to be parsed, absolute or relative.
-  -config
+  -config string
-        Show path to configuration file.
+        p, path: Show path to configuration file.
+        r, rm, remove: Remove configuration file.
   -d string
         Set the current working directory.
   -f string